-Student Appeals must include; why the student failed to make SAP, what has changed that will allow the student to make progress towards SAP at the next evaluation and include any documentation that supports the reason, if applicable.
+Student Appeals must include why the student failed to make SAP, what has changed that will allow the student to make progress towards SAP at the next evaluation, and include other documentation that supports the reason.

-If the appeal is approved, the Registrar on the Florida campus, or the Center for Academic Success on the NC campus will initiate an Academic Plan for the student that will be designed for the student's specific situation and needs for the goal of SAP.
+If the appeal is approved, the Registrar on the Florida campus or the Center for Academic Success on the NC campus will initiate an Academic Plan for the student that will be designed for the student's specific situation and needs for the goal of SAP.
 The student will sign the Academic Plan acknowledging his/her commitment.

-If the student's "Request to Appeal" is denied, the decision is final, the student enters Probation and is ineligible for Federal Financial Aid.
+If the student's appeal is denied, the decision is final, the student enters Probation and is ineligible for Federal Financial Aid.

-The student placed on SAP Probation with an Academic plan will have ONE semester/term to improve his/her academic performance in order to progress toward SAP standards.
-The student must follow the "academic plan" designed to ensure that he/she will be able to meet SAP Policy by the specified term indicated in the Academic Plan.
-The student may receive TITLE IV Financial Aid for this one term while on probation for financial aid.
+The student placed on SAP Probation with an Academic Plan will have ONE semester/term to improve his/her academic performance in order to progress toward SAP standards.
+The student must follow the Academic Plan designed to ensure that he/she will be able to meet SAP Policy term specified in the plan.
+The student may receive TITLE IV Financial Aid for this one term while on SAP Probation.

 If the student meets the stipulations stated in the designed Academic Plan, the student will be eligible for TITLE IV AID in the subsequent term.
-The student if necessary will remain on the Academic Plan until he/she back in good standing as long as the student is making progress as prescribed in the student's Academic Plan.
+If necessary the student will remain on the Academic Plan until he/she back in good standing as long as the student is making progress as prescribed in the student's Academic Plan.
 The student does not need to appeal each term if he/she continues to make progress towards meeting SAP standards.

-Students on SAP PROBATION whose request has been approved will be reevaluated at the end of the term.
-Students who have met the stipulation in the Academic Plan will be eligible for additional terms of federal aid.
 If the student has not made progress in accordance with the Academic Plan upon completion of his/her probation term, the student will lose federal financial aid effective immediately and remain ineligible until they regain SAP in accordance with their degree program requirements.